jabsy32/Movie_database/README.md

 👉 Responsiveness: Fully responsive design that works seamlessly across devices.

+👉 Clickable Movies: Click on movies to discover detailed information about them, including synopsis, ratings, and more.

 ...and many more, including code architecture and reusability.

 ## 🤸 Quick Start